 Advertorial content: we were gifted accommodation and travel to Domaine des Ormes by Al Fresco and P&O ferries.
 All other costs were met by us.
 Words and images are all our own.
+This post contains affiliate links, which means I may make a small commission.
+There is no additional cost to you.

 Last October half term holidays we did a family trip with Al Fresco Holidays to Domaine des Ormes, a camping parc in Brittany, northern France.
 We do a lot of these kind of trips with the kids, and we’ve found they’re ideal for any age.
 When they were little they loved the parcs with pool slides and aqua parks, and now they’re older they’re able to take advantage of the more adventurous activities.
 Plus, teenagers are great company, and aren’t averse to a bit of sightseeing, so I thought this time I’d write about all the things we were able to see and do in Brittany using Domaine des Ormes as our base.